 The Commission or a Commission Delegee may issue an order to a Licensee to show cause as to why a fine or other financial penalty against a Licensee or Registrant should not be imposed for any acts or omissions determined to be in violation of the state Marijuana laws, including

 M.G.L. c.
-94G, and 935 CMR 500.000.
+94G, and 935 CMR 500.000: Adult Use of Marijuana.

 Notice of Fines.
 The Commission or a Commission Delegee shall send written notice of the action taken against a Licensee or Registrant and the basis(es) for that action which shall include, but not be limited to, the following information: